soumya997/Joke-Generation-Using-MinGPT-with-tensorflow-2.0/README.md

 </p>
 <p align="center">
-<i>Its a tf2 based implimentation of minGPT which has beed used for generating jokes in our case.</i>
+<i>Its a tf2 based implementation of minGPT which has been used for generating jokes in our case.</i>

 </p>